MasteryEducation/SecuritiesExamsMastery.ca/content/csc/6/1/index.md

 - [ ] Seasonal variations in government spending.
 - [ ] Global equity market performance.

-> **Explanation:** While many factors can indirectly affect bond prices, changes in interest rates have the most direct and measurable effect on a bond’s yield and market value.
+> **Explanation:**( While many factors can indirectly affect bond prices, changes in interest rates have the most direct and measurable effect on a bond’s yield and market value.)

----

 ### What is an advantage of holding a diversified bond portfolio across both short-term and long-term maturities?